Articles on: Schedule & Manage Posts

 4. The Media URL column.

-In the Media URL column, you can add the public link to an image on the Internet, to a video on the Internet (including YouTube, Facebook etc.).
+In the Media URL column, you can add the public link to an image or to a video on the Internet (including YouTube, Facebook etc.).

 You can also add several links to images on the Internet separated by a comma.
 Keep in mind that you cannot mix media types within the same post.